stellayazilim/neptune_cms/README.md

 * `spinup`: Spin up the database and other services using Docker Compose.
 * `spindown`: Spin down (stop and remove) the Docker containers.
-* `dev`: Start the application in development mode with hot reload.
+* `start:dev`: Start the application in development mode with hot reload.
 * `create`: Create a new migration file.
 * `up`: Migrate the database to the most recent version.
 * `up-by-one`: Migrate the database up by one version.